DexterHuang/Arclight-City/update-log.md

 **If you find an exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

 ### 0.0.58

+-  Added two new BGM for stronghold boss and chirp chat screen
+-  Added several new sound effects, for equipment equip, unequip, item page, item upgrade and calibration
 -  Improved responsiveness of tagging/mentioning people in chat input
 -  Now system messages show individual message's timestamp